 - You can use regular size chocolate chips if you prefer.
 I like the way the mini chips are easier to distribute to add a little hint of chocolate to each bite.

 I’d love to hear your feedback on this recipe, so please comment below to chime in!

 These lower sugar, egg-free brownies have moisture from fruit and veggies, and just enough cocoa powder to ensure they taste great.

 - Preheat the oven to 350 F. Line an 8×8-inch pan with foil and coat with nonstick spray.

 - Pour into prepared pan and smooth with a spatula.
-Top with chocolate chips and lightly press into batter, if using.
-Bake for 20-22 minutes, or until a cake tester comes out cleanly.
-Do not overbake.
+Top with chocolate chips and lightly press into batter.

-These can be stored at room temp or in the fridge for up to 3 days.
-(We prefer them chilled.)
+These can be stored in the fridge in an airtight container for up to 3 days.
+We prefer to eat them chilled.

 To make them slightly sweeter add 2 tablespoons sugar to the batter.

 To make these gluten-free, use gluten-free rolled oats.